Deep Fried Turkey

 Instructions

-• If frozen, fully defrost turkey for at least 2 days in the refrigerator.
+• If the turkey is frozen, fully defrost the turkey for at least 2 days in the refrigerator.

-• Remove giblets and any other pieces inside the cavity, including any binding or plastic.
-Dab turkey dry.
-Place in the refrigerator, uncovered, to ensure the skin is very dry.
-This can be 1-24 hours.
+• Remove the giblets and any other pieces inside the cavity, including any binding or plastic.
+Measure the amount of oil you'll need by placing the turkey in the frying basket and filling with water.
+Remove the turkey and dab dry.

 • Carefully lower the turkey into the fryer.
-Fry turkey for 3 minutes per pound.
-Some recommend adding an extra 5 minutes to account for the drop in temperature when the turkey is initially entered.
+Fry turkey for 3 minutes per pound, plus 5 minutes.

-• Check to make sure your turkey is fully cooked by using a meat thermometer (away from bone) to make sure it registers at 165 degrees.
+• Check to make sure your turkey is fully cooked by using a meat thermometer (away from bone) to make sure it registers at 165°F in three meaty places.
 Some turkeys will still have a slight pink around the bones.
 This is okay, especially for a young turkey, as long as it has reached the proper temperature.

-• Allow your turkey to rest for a minimum of 15 minutes before carving and serving.
+• Allow the turkey to rest for a minimum of 15 minutes before carving and serving.
 I serve mine with Red Wine Gravy.

 Nutrition